JasperFx/marten/docs/guide/documents/querying/compiled-queries.md

 ## What is supported?

-To the best of our knowledge and testing, you may use any <[linkto:documentation/documents/querying/linq;title=Linq feature that Marten supports]> within a compiled query.
+To the best of our knowledge and testing, you may use any [Linq feature that Marten supports](/guide/documents/querying/linq) within a compiled query.
 So any combination of:

 * `Select()` transforms
 * `First/FirstOrDefault()`